PoliMI-HPC-E-notes-projects-AndreVale69/NM4PDE-labs/README.md

 ---

-## `run.sh` usage
+### `run.sh` usage
 The `run.sh` helper script has improved UX and supports automatic preset selection and a small CLI.
-The script now supports:
+The script supports:

-- `--preset NAME` — explicitly choose a CMake preset (for example `nm4pde-lab` or `local-debug`).
+- `--preset NAME`: explicitly choose a CMake preset (for example `nm4pde-lab` or `local-debug`).
-- `--presets` — print all available configure preset names from `CMakePresets.json` and exit (handy to know which presets you can pass to `--preset`).
+- `--presets`: print all available configure preset names from `CMakePresets.json` and exit (handy to know which presets you can pass to `--preset`).
-- `--example NAME` — build and run the chosen example non-interactively.
+- `--example NAME`: build and run the chosen example non-interactively.
 IMPORTANT: `--example` requires a non-empty NAME argument; calling `./run.sh --example` without a name will now print an error and exit instead of entering the interactive prompt loop.
-- `-y` or `--yes` — non-interactive mode: assume "yes" at prompts.
+- `-y` or `--yes`: non-interactive mode: assume "yes" at prompts.
-- `NM4PDE_PRESET` environment variable — if set, it is used when `--preset` is not provided.
+- `NM4PDE_PRESET` environment variable: if set, it is used when `--preset` is not provided.

 Auto-selection logic (default behavior)
 - If `--preset` is provided, the script uses that preset.